radiorabe/airtime/README.md

 to grasp fashion using lots of branches.
 Please do not hesitate to create an issue or contact @hairmare if you need help with merging and/or rebasing.

 We are actively seeking a community managed upstream.
-Feel free to open an issue with a proposals if you feel that you are the right fit for us.
+Please open an issue with a proposal if you feel that you are the right fit for us.

 To help you get an overview the branches are listed below.